Certora/Documentation/docs/cvl/methods.md

    considered as a possibility

  * With `DISPATCHER(true)`, only the known contract instances are considered

+There is an alternative syntax for determining the presence or absence of the unknown contract:

+ * `DISPATCHER(optimistic=<true|false>)` with `true` and 'false` having the same meaning as in the other syntax.

+In some cases there's a proxy contract that only has a fallback function and that fallback then delegates function calls it receives to some other contract.
+For this case it could be useful for `DISPATCHER` summaries to also inline the `fallback` function of known contracts.
+To enable this use the following syntax:
+ * `DISPATCHER(optimistic=<true|false>, use_fallback<true|false>)`

 ```{note}
 The most commonly used dispatcher mode is `DISPATCHER(true)`, because in almost